 We are organizing the 3rd Computational Vision Summer School from 30.6. to 7.7.2019 in the beautiful black forest, Germany.
 It is aimed at PhD students and Postdocs with an interest in vision science research.
 Previous editions were fun, intellectually rewarding events for students and faculty alike.
 The summer school spans the entire spectrum of vision research from neuroscience and psychophysics to computer vision and fosters discussions at the intersection of biological and artificial vision systems.
 The school is unique in bringing together people from diverse disciplines in a very familiar atmosphere (only 60 people in total).
 CVSS is tuition free and accomodation is sponsored by the CRC/1233 Robust Vision.

-Andreas GTC Europe talk on Deep Models for 3D Reconstruction is now available.
+Lars GTC Europe talk on the Dynamics of Generative Adversarial Networks is now available.